Tag Archives: triangles

 • Opposite = Hypotenuse x Sine

-As long as you know the angle and the length of the opposite side or the hypotenuse, you can work out the length of the other one of those two sides.
+As long as you know the angle and the length of the opposite side or the hypotenuse, you can work out the length of the other one.

 • Unknown: hypotenuse